fusiondirectory/fusiondirectory-integrator/README.md

 Professional support is provided through of subscription.

-We have two type of subscription :

-* [FusionDirectory][subscription-fusiondirectory] : Global subscription for FusionDirectory and all the plugins
+* [FusionDirectory Subscription][subscription-fusiondirectory] : Global subscription for FusionDirectory
-* [FusionDirectory Plus][subscription-fusiondirectory-plus] : Expert Support on Education, Deployment and Infrastructure plugins

-The subscription provides access to FusionDirectory's stable enterprise repository, providing reliable software updates and security enhancements, as well as technical help and support.
+The subscription provides access to FusionDirectory's enterprise repository, tested and pre-packaged versions with patches between versions, providing reliable software updates and security enhancements, as well as technical help and support.

 Choose the plan that's right for you.
 Our subscriptions are flexible and scalable according to your needs